header logo

 5. Gordon Hayward's Buzzer-Beater goes in

-In the 2010 NCAA Finals, the Butler Bulldogs faced off against the Duke Blue Devils.
-In the final seconds of the game, Butler's Gordon Hayward had a chance to decide the game with a shot from midcourt.
-His shot hit the backboard and the rim, but the ball bounced out, giving Duke the win and the national championship.
-Butler missed out on the greatest feat in March Madness history, while Hayward became a failed hero in the eyes of millions of fans.
+In the 2010 NCAA Finals, the Butler Bulldogs faced the Duke Blue Devils.
+In the final seconds of the game, Butler’s Gordon Hayward had a chance to win the championship with a last-second shot from midcourt.

 Biggest what ifs in soccer: Gordon Hayward's Buzzer-Beater hits the back of the net